isw-kudos/kudos-docs/docs/boards/howto/attaching-files.md

 <img style="float: right" src="/assets/images/boards-logo.jpg" height="100" alt="My Boards" />

-Kudos Boards allows attaching files under `20mb` directly to a card.
+Kudos Boards allows files under `20mb` to be attached to cards directly.

+### Office 365 & IBM Connections

+If you use Office 365 or IBM Connections as your authentication method, uploaded files and the security will be managed by your respective provider.

+### Auth0, Google, Facebook, LinkedIn

-Unlike uploading your file to an external service, the access to the attached file is managed by Boards, anyone who has access to view the card will be able to view and download the attachment.
+If you use Auth0, Google, Facebook or LinkedIn to authenticate your entry into Kudos Boards, uploaded files will be managed by Kudos Boards, not your respective provider.
+Anyone who has access to view the card will be able to view and download the attachment.

-Note that this feature may not be available if your administrator has disabled it.

-To attach a file:
+File upload to Kudos Boards with Auth0, Google, Facebook, and LinkedIn can be disabled by an administrator if desired.

+### Attaching a File to a Card

-Click the + next to Links and Attachments
+Enter your desired card, click the + next to Links and Attachments
 ![](/assets/boards/attaching1.png)

 In the menu that appears, choose Upload.